peteroupc/peteroupc.github.io/colorgen.md

 <a id=Reflectance></a>
 ### Reflectance

 Most objects in nature merely reflect light, rather than being sources of light themselves.
 The light they reflect can be described by a _reflectance curve_, which describes the fraction of light reflected at each wavelength of the visible spectrum.
-The light source from which an object reflects light is called an _illuminant_, and finding an object's color requires knowing its reflectance curve, the illuminant's SPD, and the color matching functions in use.
+The light received by the object is called an _illuminant_, and finding an object's color requires knowing its reflectance curve, the illuminant's SPD, and the color matching functions in use.
 The pseudocode below demonstrates converting a reflectance curve to the corresponding XYZ color, where:

 - `REFL(wavelength)` is an arbitrary function returning the object's reflectance at `wavelength`.
+The reflectance is 0 or greater and usually no greater than 1.
 - `ILLUM(wavelength)` is an arbitrary function returning the [spectral power](#Spectral_Power_Distributions) of the illuminant at `wavelength`.
 There are various choices for the illuminant `ILLUM`, one of which is the D65 illuminant, the same illuminant used in the sRGB color space.
-The CIE publishes [tabulated data](http://www.cie.co.at/index.php/LEFTMENUE/index.php?i_ca_id=298) of the D65 illuminant at its Web site.
+The CIE's Web site includes [tabulated data](http://www.cie.co.at/index.php/LEFTMENUE/index.php?i_ca_id=298) of the D65 illuminant.

 The pseudocode follows.

     METHOD ReflectanceToXYZ()
-        i = 380 # Start of visible spectrum
+        i = 360 # Start of visible spectrum
         xyz=[0,0,0]
         weight = 0
-        while i <= 780 # End of visible spectrum
+        while i <= 830 # End of visible spectrum
                  cmf=CMF(i)
                  refl=REFL(i)
                  spec=ILLUM(i)